benkobalog/ScalaInterviewQuestions/interview-questions-scala.md

 ### What is a type class?
 How does it relate to subtyping?
 Type classes are useful when you want to implement common functionality for an arbitrary set of types.
-It is a form of polymorphism, namely ad-hoc polymorphism, similar to subtyping, but type class instances don't need to be in a subtyping relationship, one can easily implement a type class instance for any type.
+It is a form of polymorphism, similar to subtyping, where you can implement method instances for subtypes of a class or trait, but type class instances don't need to be in a subtyping relationship, one can easily implement a type class instance for any type.

 This means that they can be a very useful tool in library design.
 Type classes can be easily extended/overwritten in application code.

 Some examples: Json libraries (Circe), Cats library

 ### What is covariace, invariance and contravariance in Scala?
-* Subtyping relationship of a "container" class varying with the subtyping relationship of a "contained" class.
-* Covariance varies in the same direction (So A <: B will mean List[A] <: List[B])
-* Contravariance varies in the opposite direction (So A <: B will mean ContraBox[A] >: ContraBox[B])
-* Invariant type parameters don't affect the container

 (A <: B means A is a subtype of B)
 ```scala
 If A <: B
 CovariantBox[A]     <: CovariantBox[B]
 ContravariantBox[A] >: ContravariantBox[B]
 ```
+* _Covariance_ is marked with a `+` preceding the type parameter, eg: `class CovariantBox[+A]...`.

+* _Contravariance_ is marked with a `-`, eg: `class ContravariantBox[-A]...`.

+* Subtyping relationship of a "container" class varying with the subtyping relationship of a "contained" type.
+* Covariance varies in the same direction (So A <: B will mean List[A] <: List[B])
+* Contravariance varies in the opposite direction (So A <: B will mean ContraBox[A] >: ContraBox[B])
+* Invariant type parameters don't affect the container

 ### Why do you like Scala?
 This is a subjective question, think about your own answer.